 Buddha Belly Plant, Buddha Belly, Bottleplant Shrub, Bottle Euphorbia, Purgingnut, Gout Plant, Gout Stick, Purging Nut, Guatemalan Rhubarb, Guatemala Rhubarb, White Rhubarb, Goutystalk Nettlespurge, Tartogo

-Jatropha podagrica is a tropical, frost-sensitive, succulent shrub up to 8 feet (2.4 m) tall.
+Jatropha podagrica is a tropical, frost-sensitive succulent shrub that grows up to 8 feet (2.4 m) tall.
 It has a large, bottle-like, grey-skinned, knobby caudex and green, smooth, waxy leaves that are up 12 inches (30 cm) across.
 Flowers are small, coral-like and bright red in color.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 45 °F (+7.2 °C).